bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 - I love CloudFormation - I don't care if I'm locked in to AWS.
-The truth is that **CloudFormation is so simple and so powerful** that I discard any other IaC alternative (for example Terraform) when managing resources inside AWS
+The truth is that **CloudFormation is so simple and so powerful** that I discard any other IaC alternative when managing resources inside AWS
 - **Amazon Cognito in console is not very intuitive**.
 In fact I think that's one of the disadvantages of Amazon Cognito, when comparing with other solutions like Auth0 (considered by many as the best solution in the market in